collapsed-stacks/startups/questions/7352/what-are-some-bases-for-setting-finder-fee-commissions-for-successfully-connecti.md

 - tagged: `funding`, `venture-capital`, `fundraising`, `commissions`
 - score: 1

-<p>If a person connects you to a VC firm through their contacts and that firm ultimately funds your company, what metrics are used to set the finder's fee?
+If a person connects you to a VC firm through their contacts and that firm ultimately funds your company, what metrics are used to set the finder's fee?
 Does such a commission vary with the amount of money raised?
 Does such a commission vary for an established profitable company with revenues that wants to expand versus a startup with no track record?
-Are there standards that typically prevail for such commissions?</p>
+Are there standards that typically prevail for such commissions?

 ## Answer 8232